Decoherence-free algebras in quantum dynamics

 The Choi-Effros product is in general different from the composition product.
 A UCP map will be called \textit{peripherally automorphic}~\cite{rajaramaperipheral_2} whenever the two products coincide within its attractor subspace. \begin{definition} Let $\Phi$ be a UCP map.
-Then $\Phi$ is said to be peripherally automorphic iff
+Then $\Phi$ is said to be peripherally automorphic if and only if

 \end{definition} Two necessary and sufficient conditions for this property to hold are provided in the next theorem~\cite[Theorem 2.10]{rajaramaperipheral_2}.
 In particular, condition \textit{c)} explains the name given to this class of maps.